ColoredCow/hills-to-heights/README.md

 # Why Hills to Heights Exists
 We believe the next generation of world-class software engineers will rise from the hills.
-That’s why Hills to Heights was born—an initiative by ColoredCow to prove that talent in Tehri, Dwarahat, WIT, Gurukul Kangri, and beyond doesn’t need to leave home to create impact.
+That’s why Hills to Heights was born—an initiative by ColoredCow to prove that talent in THDC-IHET Tehri, BTKIT Dwarahat, WIT Dehradun, Gurukul Kangri Haridwar, UPES Dehradun and beyond doesn’t need to leave home to create impact.
-We are not a Tranining center.
+We are not a Training center.
 We don’t charge fees.
 # We are building an ecosystem where students:
 Develop a problem-solver’s mindset beyond the syllabus.